zainridzuan/IEEE_CIS_fraud_detection/README.md

 ## About this project

 This notebook works through the IEEE-CIS competition with an emphasis on data analyst reasoning alongside modelling performance.
-Each modelling iteration closes with a short *Findings* markdown cell explaining what changed, what improved, and what trade-offs were accepted — including honest reporting of null results, principled methodological choices (e.g., choosing semantically correct categorical handling despite a small AUC concession), and a quantified selection-bias diagnostic at the end.
+Each modelling iteration closes with a short *Findings* markdown cell explaining what changed, what improved, and what trade-offs were accepted — including reporting of null results, methodological choices (e.g., choosing semantically correct categorical handling despite a small AUC regression), and a quantified selection-bias diagnostic at the end.

 ## Approach